ferpb/mininet-v2/README.md

 ## Setup

-First, you can install the dependiencies using a virtual environment:
+First, you can install the dependencies using a virtual environment:

 ```
 python3 -m venv env